Steamboats in Virginia

 Source: The Photographic History of the Civil War, Loading the Transports (p.272)

-Starting in March 1862, the Union Navy gained control of nearly all Tidewater Virginia rivers and Chesapeake Bay.
-The Elizabeth River was the last to come under Union control, except for the James River upstream of Fort Darling on Drewry's Bluff.
-Confederates controlled that stretch and blocked Union warships from steaming up the James River to Richmond, until Fort Darling was abandoned after the fall of Petersburg in April 1865.
+The Elizabeth River was the next to last to come under Union control.
+The James River remained under Confederate control upstream of Fort Darling on Drewry's Bluff until the end of the Civil War; Confederates retained controlled that stretch and blocked Union warships from steaming up the James River to Richmond.
+The Union Navy reached Richmond only after Fort Darling was abandoned, following the fall of Petersburg in April 1865.

 steamships brought supplies and troops up the York, and later the James River, for the Peninsula Campaign